MKleinSB/pxt-kitronik-robotics-board-calliope/README.md

 # pxt-kitronik-robotics-board-calliope

-This is a copy of the original extension from Kitronik for the micro:bit:
+This is a copy of the original extension from Kitronik for the micro:bit with some few changes:

 # pxt-kitronik-robotics-board